-The total share-based compensation cost that has been recognized in results of operations and included within SG&A from continuing operations was \$4.7 million, \$4.8 million and \$4.8 million for 2016, 2015 and 2014, respectively.
-The total income tax benefit recognized in results of operations for share-based compensation arrangements was \$1.3 million, \$1.6 million and \$1.3 million for 2016, 2015 and 2014, respectively.
-The Company has elected to use tax law ordering rules when calculating the income tax benefit associated with its share-based payment arrangements.
-In addition, the Company elected to use the simplified method of calculating the pool of excess tax benefits available to absorb tax deficiencies recognized.
-As of September 30, 2016, there was \$5.1 million of total unrecognized compensation cost related to share-based compensation arrangements.
-That cost is expected to be recognized over a weighted-average period of 1.2 years.
+The total share-based compensation cost that has been recognized in results of operations and included within SG&A from continuing operations was \$5.4 million, \$4.7 million and \$4.8 million for 2017, 2016 and 2015, respectively.
+The total income tax benefit recognized in results of operations for share-based compensation arrangements was \$1.8 million, \$1.3 million and \$1.6 million for 2017, 2016 and 2015, respectively.
+As of September 30, 2017, there was \$6.3 million of total unrecognized compensation cost related to share-based compensation arrangements.
+That cost is expected to be recognized over a weighted-average period of 1.5 years.

-12. Retirement and Other Benefit Plans
+11. Retirement and Other Benefit Plans